 From 1998 to 2003, CEO Larry Ellison drove the company to simplify, standardize and centralize, with the result that it saved money, got better information, and gained more agility to execute globally, Henley said.
 Then from 2003 forward, it moved to a global single instance of its ERP system and processes, as well as more centralized decision-making, shared service centers, and a global information system.

-Henley characterized the deal as a good one for Oracle: Sun was “cheap, but had tremendous IP and engineering assets.”
-Still, “when we bought it, it was a very sick company” with low margins.
+Henley characterized the deal as a good one for Oracle: Sun was "cheap, but had tremendous IP and engineering assets."
+Still, "when we bought it, it was a very sick company" with low margins.
+The Sun deal, announced in 2009, closed in early 2010.

 Oracle identified a range of challenges facing Sun, where changes could improve processes and cut costs.
 These included inventory: the company had short delivery lead times and large excess and obsolete inventories, according to Henley.
 Its manufacturing was spread out over 21 final assembly and test sites, and it had three distribution centers and four global logistics providers.
 Its distribution network had four tiers and was expensive.
 Finally, Oracle judged Sun's ERP systems to be fragmented, and it had multiple logistics systems.